ZeroBone/Knife/README.md

 #### Type statements

 By default the type associated to all grammar symbols is `java.lang.Object`.
-In order to avoid a lot of type casting in the production code blocks you can use following syntax to assign a type to a symbol:
+In order to avoid a lot of unsafe type castings in the production code blocks you can use following syntax to assign a type to a symbol:

 ```
 %type if_stmt IfStatement